-Union representing employees disputes with company over collective agreement.
+Union disputes with company over collective agreement.

 OVERLAND PARK, KAN.—Workers at Sifto Canada Corp.’s Goderich, Ont., salt mine have gone on strike after negotiations for a new collective agreement broke down between the Communication, Energy and Paperworkers Union Local 16-O and Sifto’s parent company, Compass Minerals.